gongke-cn/ratjs/README.md

 ## Usage

-### Execute JavaScript
+### Execute javascript

-Run program "ratjs" to execute your JavaScript program.
+Run program "ratjs" to execute your javascript program.

 To run the "js" script file:
 ```